Breed: Leghorn chicken

-It really isn’t a Leghorn chicken if it has: Red covering more than one-third the surface of ear-lobes in cockerels and pullets, more than one-half in cocks and hens; males and females more than 20% above or below standard weights.
+It really isn’t a Leghorn chicken if it: Is a brown egg layer, has red covering more than one-third the surface of ear-lobes in cockerels and pullets and more than one-half in cocks and hens; males and females more than 20 percent above or below standard weights.

 Leghorn Chicken Owner Quotes: